apache/stanbol/entityhub/indexing/genericrdf/README.md

 The indexer supports two indexing modes

 1. Iterate over the data and lookup the scores for entities (default).
-For this mode the "entityDataIterable" and a "entityScoreProvider" MUST BE configured.
+For this mode the "entityDataIterable" and an "entityScoreProvider" MUST BE configured.
 If no entity scores are available, a default entityScoreProvider provides no entity scores.
 This mode is typically used to index all entities of a dataset.
 2. Iterate over the entity IDs and Scores and lookup the data.
-For this Mode a "entityIdIterator" and a "entityDataProvider" Provider MUST BE configured.
+For this Mode an "entityIdIterator" and an "entityDataProvider" MUST BE configured.
 This mode is typically used to index a predefined list of entities (that might only be a very small subset of the an large dataset).

 The configuration of the mentioned components is contained in the main indexing configuration file explained below.